 Can your courses prepare me for being a performer on screen?

 B.L.A.S.T is the UK's only industry health and safety approved stunt training course.
-Instructed by UK leading JISC stunt performers and co-ordinators, it represents the highest standard of dedicated stunt training available in the industry.
-Designed for both experienced stunt performers and trainee's, B.L.A.S.T puts you through a series of realistic on set style stunt scenarios and will test the limits of your physical and mental ability.
+Instructed by UK leading JISC British Stunt Registered stunt performers and co-ordinators, it represents the highest standard of dedicated stunt training available in the industry.
+Designed for both experienced performers and trainee's, B.L.A.S.T puts you through a series of realistic on set style stunt scenarios and will test the limits of your physical and mental ability.
 This course is a great introduction to screen action and is essential experience for those looking to become a performer on the big screen.

 Do I have to join the British Stunt Register or any other stunt association to be a stunt performer in the UK?